More Tips for successful iXBRL filing with HMRC

 2. When you receive our iXBRL output package as a zipped folder, do not open individual files directly from the zipped folder.
 Save the zipped folder into your hard directory and extract each output file (iXBRL instance document, Microsoft Word document and Microsoft Excel document).

 a.
 Make sure that the following data are “identical” in your CT 600 return, in your financial statements and in your tax computations:

 i.
 Company number

 ii.
-Start date and end date of period of tax return
+Start date and end date of the period of tax return

 b.
-Make sure all mandatory information are duly filled in:
+Make sure all mandatory information is duly filled in:

 i.
 Company number (Not applicable for a few entity types)